 The 10 Best Potato Mashers

-This wiki has been updated 37 times since it was first published in February of 2016.
+This wiki has been updated 38 times since it was first published in February of 2016.
 Every home cook needs a sturdy, reliable potato masher, whether you pull it out of the drawer just for big holiday meals or on a much more frequent basis.
 Most of them are also suitable for use on apples, avocados, bananas, and yams, and they come in handy for making baby food from scratch.
 Many feature comfortable handles and curved designs that can reach into the corners of your pans.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes